rev-net/memo/pitch.md

 - **Cost Efficiency:** Many managerial expenses are not needed when there are no secrets or artificial barriers to progress.

 They struggle to enforce revenue-generation to pay for innovation, maintenance, and growth due to three core dilemmas:
-- **Monetization Dilemma:** Establishing and justifying debt positions and profit margins on revenue is difficult as an open business scales.
+- **Monetization Dilemma:** Establishing and justifying debt obligations and profit margins on revenue is difficult as an open business scales.
 - **Moat Dilemma:** The strategies of open businesses can be copied easily, without also inherting the obligations of the original.
 Meaning cheaper alternatives can emerge easily, devaluing the cost borne by the original work.
 - **Dependency Dilemma:** Many profitable businesses rely deeply on open source components, yet don't have clarity on how to foster a productive financial relationship with its community, or motivation to do so unless developed in-house.